-LOWMEM option is disabled.
+LOWMEM option (see page 103) is disabled.
 CRYSTAL calculations are speeded up but the amount of requested memory increases.
 It is default in Pcrystal calculations.

 NOMONDIR - Monoelectronic integrals on disk

 In the SCF step bielectronic integrals are computed at each cycle, while monoelectronic integrals are computed once and read from disk at each cycle.